ChingWhee/tp/docs/UserGuide.md

 - Attempts to add more than the allowed number will be ignored, and the user will be notified if the operation is done via UI.

 ### Save File Restrictions
 Users are discouraged from manually modifying save files.
-If corrupted or oversized data is loaded (e.g., ingredients > 100, or quantity > 99,999), the following rules apply:
+If corrupted or oversized data is loaded (e.g., ingredients > 100, quantity > 99,999), the following rules apply:
-- **Only the first 100 valid items** in any list will be loaded.
+- **Only the first items** that fit in any list will be loaded. (eg. only the first 100 ingredients will be loaded into inventory);+
 - Any ingredient or recipe exceeding size or quantity limits will be **ignored entirely** during parsing.

 > ⚠️ This ensures that manual tampering or unintended data corruption does not crash the application or create unstable states.